fabelx/go-solc-select/README.md

   versions    Installed solc versions

 Flags:
   -h, --help      help for gsolc-select
+  -j, --json      indicate if you want to use json format for logging details -s, --verbose   indicate if you want for log details -v, --version   version for gsolc-select

   Use "gsolc-select [command] --help" for more information about a command.
 ```